MattheWhite/k8s-rbac/README.md

 - The difference between Kubernetes and Docker is more easily understood when framed as a “both-and” question.
 The fact is, you do not have to choose—Kubernetes and Docker are fundamentally different technologies that work well together for building, delivering and scaling containerised apps.

+### Helm
+- Helm helps you manage Kubernetes applications — Helm Charts help you define, install, and upgrade even the most complex Kubernetes application.

+- Charts are easy to create, version, share, and publish — so start using Helm and stop the copy-and-paste.

+Not necessary for the project, although a very useful tool when you operate with Kubernetes.
+The following prerequisites are required for a successful and properly secured use of Helm.
+* A Kubernetes cluster
+* Deciding what security configurations to apply to your installation, if any
+* Installing and configuring Helm.

 In this project I was using AWS EKS to create and manage a cluster in the cloud, but for learning purposes you can use Minikube to simulate a cluster on your local machine too.

 `Although one tool is a must and that is kubectl !`